jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 could potentially serve as an interesting supplementary method for cryptanalysis of these functions.
 In these blog posts, we show our work in beginning to explore this space.
-This work was also discussed by hackaday.122021 NCC Group Annual Research ReportInto 2022, we will be continuing research on several A.I. security related projects including:Real\-world, practical attacks on machine learningsystems, including both a whitepaper as well as new findings and attacksMachine learning techniques for vulnerability finding in C source code, studying the comparative performance between graph\-based methods and NLP (natural language processing)\-based methodsNew work in the use of Generative Adversarial Networks(GANs) to improve fuzzer performanceStudying the security and privacy implications underlyingchatbots, and studying an attack model that treats chatbots as an oracle for private or sensitive training dataIn December 2021, Margit Hazenbroek published Encryption Does Not Equal Invisibility Detecting Anomalous TLS Certificates with the Half\-Space\-Trees Algorithm.
+This work was also discussed by hackaday.13 2021 NCC Group Annual Research Report
+In December 2021, Margit Hazenbroek published Encryption Does Not Equal Invisibility Detecting Anomalous TLS Certificates with the Half\-Space\-Trees Algorithm.
 This blog post outlined an approach to